Resident & Owner News

 Shelter Reservations

-2023 Reservations
+2024 Reservations

 Coyote Notice

-Coyotes have been seen in the park in the fall of 2022 and early 2023.
+Coyotes have been seen in the park in the fall of 2022 and in 2023.
 In 2021, someone one lost a cat, and in 2022, someone lost a dog.
 If you see a coyote, do not approach it.
 Do not let your animals out unless they are leashed.

 Pervious Stepping Stones or Pavers